Alia5/SISR/docs/guides/networked.md

 ## Receiving Machine (e.g. Gaming PC)

-On the machine that will receive the forwarded controllers/Keyboard/Mouse (e.g. your Gaming PC) you will not need to install SISR itself, only it's dependencies
+On the machine that will receive the forwarded controllers/Keyboard/Mouse (e.g. your Gaming PC) you will not need to install SISR itself, only it's dependencies, USBIP and VIIPER

+!!! tip
+    If the receiving machine runs on 🐧 Linux
+    **and** you have previosly installed SISR,
+    you can skip the installation steps detauled here

+    If the receiving machine runs on 🪟 Windows it is **strongly recommended** to use the VIIPER installation script **after** installing SISR on the receiving machine, to get a permanent VIIPER service setup

 ### USBIP

 Refer to the [USBIP setup guide](../getting-started/usbip.md)

+!!! tip "SISR previously setup"
+    If you have previously installed SISR on the receiving machine, USBIP should already be setup correctly

 ### VIIPER